VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 ---
 title: "Dark Mode in Next.js using Tailwind CSS and React Hooks"
 author: "Neil Chaudhuri"
-date: 2021-08-04T17:38:04-04:00
+date: 2021-08-02T17:38:04-04:00
-description: "Use the power of Tailwind CSS and React Hooks to build Dark Mode into your Next.js site."
+description: "Use the power of Tailwind CSS and React Hooks to build Dark Mode users can control into your Next.js site."
 image: "/img/blog/moon.jpg"
 categories:
 - Mobile